filecoin-project/specs/expected-consensus.md

 ## Slashing

+A miner should be slashed if they are provably deviating from the honest protocol.

+This happens in the following instances:

-In the event that a miner submits two blocks for the same round, they should be slashed.
+- A miner submits two blocks for the same round.
+- A miner mines atop a 'Tipset' that should have contained their own block (same height, same parents) but does not.
+  - While we cannot prove that block omission from a 'Tipset' is malicious (ie not due to network latency), a miner may omit their own block if they find a winning Ticket in the parent 'Tipset' though they themselves have submitted a smaller (losing) Ticket.
+For obvious reasons, we can assert they are aware of the block they previously mined.

 Any node that detects this occurring should take both block headers, and submit them to the network slasher.
 The network will then take all of that node's collateral, give a portion of it to the reporter, and keep the rest.